ga4gh/va-spec/docs/source/introduction.rst

 #. :ref:`A Foundational Core Information Model (Core-IM) <core-im>`: A domain-agnostic model for describing knowledge statements of any kind, and the evidence and provenance supporting them. *This 'GKS Core-IM', which is based on the SEPIO Information Model, establishes a shared understanding of fundamental terms, concepts, and modeling patterns - and provides a foundation on which 'Standard VA Profiles' are built*.

-#. :ref:`Standard VA Profiles <standard-profiles>`: A set of models built as 'Profiles' of the Core-IM Statement or Study Result classes, each supporting a specific types of knowledge about molecular variation (e.g. a :ref:`Variant Pathogenicity Statement <variant-pathogenicity-statement>`) Profile. *These models are provided as machine-readable json schema, as shared standards for validation and exchange of data by the GA4GH community*.
+#. :ref:`VA Standard Profiles <standard-profiles>`: A set of models built as 'Profiles' of the Core-IM Statement or Study Result classes, each supporting a specific types of knowledge about molecular variation (e.g. a :ref:`Variant Pathogenicity Statement <variant-pathogenicity-statement>`) Profile. *These models are provided as machine-readable json schema, as shared standards for validation and exchange of data by the GA4GH community*.

 #. :ref:`A Profiling Methodology <profiling-methodology>`:  A set of defined processes, conventions, and tooling support to guide VA and community developers in executing the Profiling process. *This approach allows adopters to  build profiles for new statement types, or extend existing profiles for their data or use case - supporting a distributed approach to VA standards development*.